dstackai/dstack/examples/accelerators/tpu/README.md

 # TPU

+If you've configured the `gcp` backend in `dstack`, you can run dev environments, tasks, and services on [TPUs](https://cloud.google.com/tpu/docs/intro-to-tpu).
-If you're using the `gcp` backend, you can use TPUs.
-Just specify the TPU version and the number of cores (separated by a dash), in the `gpu` property under `resources`.
+Choose a TPU instance by specifying the TPU version and the number of cores (e.g. `v5litepod-8`) in the `gpu` property under `resources`, or request TPUs by specifying `tpu` as `vendor` ([see examples](https://dstack.ai/docs/guides/protips/#gpu)).

-> Currently, maximum 8 TPU cores can be specified, so the maximum supported values are `v2-8`, `v3-8`, `v4-8`, `v5litepod-8`,
-> and `v5e-8`.
-Multi-host TPU support, allowing for larger numbers of cores, is coming soon.

 Below are a few examples on using TPUs for deployment and fine-tuning.

+!!! info "Multi-host TPUs"
+    Currently, `dstack` supports only single-host TPUs, which means that the maximum supported number of cores is `8` (e.g. `v2-8`, `v3-8`, `v5litepod-8`, `v5p-8`, `v6e-8`).
+    Multi-host TPU support is on the roadmap.

+!!! info "TPU storage"
+    By default, each TPU VM contains a 100GB boot disk and its size cannot be changed.
+    If you need more storage, attach additional disks using [Volumes](https://dstack.ai/docs/concepts/volumes/).

 ## Deployment

+Many serving frameworks including vLLM and TGI have TPU support.
-You can use any serving framework, such as vLLM, TGI.
-Here's an example of a [service](https://dstack.ai/docs/services) that deploys
-Llama 3.1 8B using
-[Optimum TPU :material-arrow-top-right-thin:{ .external }](https://github.com/huggingface/optimum-tpu){:target="_blank"}
+Here's an example of a [service](https://dstack.ai/docs/services) that deploys Llama 3.1 8B using [Optimum TPU :material-arrow-top-right-thin:{ .external }](https://github.com/huggingface/optimum-tpu){:target="_blank"}
 and [vLLM :material-arrow-top-right-thin:{ .external }](https://github.com/vllm-project/vllm){:target="_blank"}.